WorldMedQA/MITHIC_event_2025Aug18/README.md

 # MITHIC_event_2025Aug18
 Random samples from WorldMedQA-T

-This preview contains 240 example drawn from 11 countries and representing 10 languages.
+This preview contains 240 examples drawn from 11 countries and representing 10 languages.